OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 Script Lab is supported for Excel, Word, and PowerPoint on the following clients.

 - Office on Windows\*
-- Office 2016 or later on Mac
+- Office on Mac
 - Office on the web

 Script Lab for Outlook is available on the following clients.

 - Outlook on Windows\*
-- Outlook 2016 or later on Mac
+- Outlook on Mac
 - Outlook on the web when using Chrome, Microsoft Edge, or Safari browsers

 For more details on Script Lab for Outlook, see the related [blog post](https://devblogs.microsoft.com/microsoft365dev/script-lab-now-supports-outlook/).